• Skip to primary navigation

 • 1 teaspoon Dijon mustard or German mustard

-• 2-3 tablespoons Italian parsley chopped
+• 2-3 tablespoons chopped Italian parsley

 • Salt & pepper to taste

-• Chives for garnish optional
+• Chives for garnish optional, to taste

 Instructions

-• Meanwhile, add the broth, vinegar, sugar, and mustard to a bowl and whisk together.
+• Meanwhile, add the broth, vinegar, sugar, and mustard to a small bowl and whisk together.
 Set aside.

 • Turn the burner off for this step to allow the skillet to cool a bit.
 Take the bacon out of the skillet and transfer to a paper towel lined plate.
 Leave the bacon fat in the pan.